cmap/cmap-sig-tools/documentation/docs/command-reference/sig_score2rank_tool.md

 : Output filename of rank matrix.

 `--dim` *DIM*
-: Dimension to operate on..
+: Dimension to operate on.
 Default is column.
 Options are {column|row}

 `--sort_order` *SORT_ORDER*
 : Sort order.
 Default is descend.
 Options are {descend|ascend}